-This Coconut Layer Cake is the perfect keto dessert for any occasion, full of buttery rich deliciousness without any of the sugar making this a fantastic gluten free keto friendly alternative to traditional cake.
+This Coconut Layer Cake is the perfect keto dessert for any occasion.
+Full of buttery rich deliciousness without any of the sugar. this recipe is a fantastic gluten free, keto friendly alternative.

 I only bake for close friends and family!!

-The other day I got a call from my good friends wife asking if I could make a coconut cake for his birthday.
-Normally the thought of baking brings a combination of panic and disdain but these are good friends and I need to branch out my recipe catalog so I agreed.
-I have a fantastic recipe for a zucchini olive oil cake that I figured I would use as a guide for this recipe.
+I got a call from my good friends wife asking if I could make a coconut cake for his birthday.
+Normally the thought of baking brings a combination of panic and disdain.
+However these are good friends and I need to branch out my recipe catalog so I agreed.
+I have a fantastic recipe for a zucchini olive oil cake that I would use as a guide.
 I left out the zucchini and substituted butter instead of olive oil.
 Needless to say that it turned out fantastic, hence my sharing the recipe with you.

 Coconut Cake that anyone Can Bake!

-The frosting was a bit lighter than a traditional cream cheese frosting but held up well in my truck on a 75 degree day as I dropped off the cake.
+The frosting was a bit lighter than a traditional cream cheese frosting but held up well in my truck on a 75 degree day.
 The sour cream adds a subtle tanginess to the frosting as well as creating a rich smooth texture.
 You can also substitute Greek Yogurt in this recipe if you so choose to achieve similar flavor and texture.

 Take the Cake On the Road!!

 I wouldn’t recommend using straight powdered stevia because it tends to have a very bitter aftertaste.
 I find that the Sweetleaf vanilla creme sweetener is much better for baking as well as frostings.
 You can play around with the ratios to find the balance of sweetness that works for you.
-I tend to lean on the less sweet side of things because I feel like it distracts from the other flavors of the cake.
+I tend to lean on the less sweet side of things because I feel like it distracts from the other flavors.

 The last secret to this Keto coconut cake was using a flavored liquid concentrate from OOOFlavors.
 I used the cake batter flavor but they literally have hundreds of different favors from savory to sweet.
-You don’t have to use these but it does add that Birthday cake flavor that is sometimes missing from gluten free Keto cakes.
+You don’t have to use these but it does add that Birthday cake flavor.

 Keto Coconut Layer Cake